Who is Global Partners?

 Global’s story beings with a family and a single truck delivering heating oil during the Great Depression.

 When did Global locate in Albany?

-What does Global do at the Albany Terminal?
+What does Global do at the Albany terminal?

-How committed is Global to safety?
+What is Global’s commitment to safety?

 How can Global ensure that crude oil is transported safely through the community?